Technical SEO Audit Checklist for Service Business Websites

 A technical SEO audit is useful only when it connects crawl issues, page quality, and internal linking to the way a business actually wins leads.
 Service sites do not need endless issue lists.
 They need a clean diagnosis of what is suppressing visibility for money pages.

 That is why the best audits are prioritization exercises.
 They do not just say what is broken.
 They show what to fix first, what can wait, and which pages deserve the work because they have commercial upside.
+If the term itself is fuzzy, I broke down technical SEO in plain language in the glossary, and you can run a quick free audit to see where your own site stands before reading further.

 What to check first